SakariPirnes/helixtiltrot/README.md

     Returns
     -------
-    local_rot : ndarray of `numpy.float64`s
+    local_side : ndarray of `numpy.float64`s
-        Returns a new 1-D array of rotation angle in phase of residue `phase`, in radians, in range ]-pi,pi].
-The shape of `local_rot` is (nf,nr).
+        Returns a new 1-D array of side angle in phase of residue `phase`, in radians, in range ]-pi,pi].
+The shape of `local_side` is (nf,nr).

 >>>
 ```
 ### Examples
-To get an idea how the 20 functions provided in HelixTiltRot can be used, two example analysis done with HelixTiltRot can be found from chapter 4 of [the BSc thesis](https://github.com/SakariPirnes/helixtiltrot/blob/main/documentation-BSc_pirnes.pdf).
-The python scripts to produce the figures of these two examples can be found from folders [Example1](https://github.com/SakariPirnes/helixtiltrot/tree/main/Examples/Example1) and [Example2](https://github.com/SakariPirnes/helixtiltrot/tree/main/Examples/Example1).
+To get an idea how the 20 functions provided in HelixTiltRot can be used, two example analysis done with HelixTiltRot can be found from chapter 4 of [the BSc thesis](https://github.com/SakariPirnes/helixside/blob/main/Pirnes_Sakari_BSc_thesis.pdf).
+The python scripts to produce the figures of these two examples can be found from folders [Example1](https://github.com/SakariPirnes/helixside/tree/main/Examples/Example1) and [Example2](https://github.com/SakariPirnes/helixside/tree/main/Examples/Example1).